Home / Frequencies / Solfeggio Frequencies

 A set of "ancient, healing" frequencies — 528 Hz said to repair your very DNA — fills millions of meditation videos.
 The sound can be lovely.
 The backstory and the science are another matter.

-✓ Reviewed against current research Updated June 2026 9 min read
+✓ Reviewed against current research Updated July 2026 9 min read

 Search "528 Hz" and you'll find endless tracks promising to repair DNA, dissolve fear, and align you with love and the cosmos.
 These are the Solfeggio frequencies — marketed as sacred tones rediscovered from antiquity.
 We love a good sound-and-calm story, which is exactly why it matters to tell this one straight: the music can genuinely soothe, but almost every headline claim attached to it doesn't survive scrutiny.